leonard2005n/Elf-Loader/README.md

 In case any of the items above are wrong, print one of the following messages and exit with the corresponding error code:

-`Wrong ELF magic!`, exit with code 3.
+`Not a valid ELF file`, exit with code 3.

 or